About

 Pablo Sequero Barrera (Madrid, 1989)

-is an architect and designer, graduated with a Master of Architecture from the ETSAM, Technical University of Madrid in 2015.
+is a registered architect and designer, graduated with a Master of Architecture from the ETSAM, Technical University of Madrid in 2015.

 Sequero has been a collaborator at Rafael Moneo's studio in Madrid, and most recently with Barkow Leibinger in Berlin.
-In 2014, he received a Banco Santander grant for his collaboration with the office FRPO architecture landscape, where he was part of the team on the IX BIAU exhibition design, in Rosario, Argentina.
+He received a Banco Santander grant for his collaboration with the office FRPO architecture landscape, where he was part of the team on the IX BIAU exhibition design, in Rosario, Argentina.

-He is currently a Visiting Scholar at Montana State University School of architecture, and at Syracuse University School of Architecture, and has taught previously at Cornell AAP.
+He is currently teaching at Syracuse University School of Architecture, and has taught previously at Cornell AAP and Montana State University.

 Juan Medina Revilla (Madrid, 1989)

-is a registered architect and a PhD candidate at the Technical University of Madrid.
+is a registered architect and a PhD candidate at the Technical University of Madrid, ETSAM.
 He studied Architecture at the ETSAM and the ENSA Paris-Belleville, obtaining his Master of Architecture in 2015.

 He was awarded the ARQUIA grant, which led him to collaborate in Álvaro Siza's practice in Porto.
 He also practiced in Madrid and Berlin for renowned offices such as Nieto & Sobejano, Sauerbruch & Hutton and Schmitt von Holst.